-You probably know that the process of tuning a folder-gluer is more akin to craftsmanship than automation.
+The process of tuning a folder-gluer is more akin to craftsmanship than automation.
 Increasing the output of your folder-gluer is never as easy as cranking up the speed dial of your gluer.

 For example, when setting a complex box on the folder-gluer, it would take time to tune your gluer until you’ve reached a good production and consistency level.

-The issue, though, is that when you are tuning the folder-gluer, either by setting a new box or making adjustments to increase the speed, you’re inevitably throwing garbage out:
+The issue, though, is that when you are tuning the folder-gluer, either by setting a new box or making adjustments to increase the speed, you’re inevitably throwing garbage out.

 A half-folded box here, a bunch of badly glued boxes there, boxes glued together, boxes torn apart, etc.

 On the contrary, when you’re running the process by hand without folder-gluer packers or with only a Collecting Table, it doesn’t matter as much.
 This is because the packing personnel would manage to sort the rejects, put them aside, and pack the good boxes.

 But the more you go up the way of automation, the more these folder-gluer inconsistencies will have to be considered in the packing process.

 For example, if you do not have automatic inspection or ejection systems, then all the rejects will get through the compression belt and reach the post-gluing equipment.
 If this equipment is fully automated, then there’s no one to sort the inconsistencies out.
 So they have to get through or else cause a jam.
 This jam causes a buildup of boxes in front of the box turner, a jam in the auto case packer, a jam in the stacker pusher, etc. If all the machines are connected together (which we strongly recommend) this eventually triggers a complete folder-gluer stop: